markhughes321/skycell/README.md

+# SkyCell QA Challenge

-# Karate API Testing
+## Frameowrk => Karate API Testing

-Karate is an open-source tool to for API test and performance automation.
+Karate API was used for this challenge.
+Karate is an open-source java tool used for API testing and performance automation.

 ## Installation